SNagaAbhilash/cloud-engineer-test.web.app/README.md

 10.USING ELASTIC IP TO THE INSTANCE TO RUN 24/7:
 -------------------------------------------------------------------------------------------------------------------------------------------------
-Step 1: TO Allocate an Elastic IP Address
-Log in to the AWS Management Console:
-Go to AWS Management Console.
-Navigate to the EC2 Dashboard:

-Click on Services in the top menu.
+1.TO Allocate an Elastic IP Address go to the ec2 dashboard we can see elastic ip option Click on Services in the top menu.
-Under the Compute section, select EC2.
-Access Elastic IPs:

-In the left sidebar, find the Network & Security section and click on Elastic IPs.
-Allocate a New Elastic IP:
-Click the Allocate Elastic IP address button.
+Allocate a New Elastic IP: Click the Allocate Elastic IP address button.

-Step 2: Associate the Elastic IP with Your Tomcat Instance Select the Elastic IP:
+2: Associate the Elastic Ip by choosing network border group and allocate the ip

-In the Elastic IPs section, find the Elastic IP you just allocated.
-Associate the Elastic IP:
-Select the Elastic IP address and click on the Actions button.
+3.Associate the Elastic IP:Select the Elastic IP address and click on the Actions button. select your running Tomcat instance from the drop-down menu and give private ip address of the instance
-Choose Associate Elastic IP address from the dropdown menu.
-Select Your Instance:
-select your running Tomcat instance from the drop-down menu.
-Confirm the Association:
-Click Associate to link the Elastic IP to your instance.

-Step 3: Configure Security Group
-To allow traffic to your Tomcat application, ensure your instance's security group is configured properly.

-Access Security Groups:

-In the EC2 Dashboard, click on Security Groups in the left sidebar.
-Select the Appropriate Security Group:

-Find and select the security group associated with your Tomcat instance.

-Edit Inbound Rules:

-Click on the Inbound rules tab and then click Edit inbound rules.
-Add a rule to allow traffic:
-Type: Custom TCP Rule
-Protocol: TCP
-Port Range: 8080 (or the port your Tomcat server is running on, typically 8080)
-Source: Anywhere (0.0.0.0/0) for public access, or restrict to a specific IP range as needed.

 In your web browser, enter the Elastic IP address followed by the Tomcat port (e.g., http://<your-elastic-ip>:8080).